tenfold/nforce-chatter/README.md

 * `id`: Required.
 The ID of the parent this feed element is being posted to.
 This value can be the ID of a user, group, or record, or the string me to indicate the context user.
 * `text`: Required.
 The text of the post.

+### postFeedItemLink()

+Posts a new feeditem for a record with a link instead of a text.

+* `id`: Required.
+The ID of the parent this feed element is being posted to.
+This value can be the ID of a user, group, or record, or the string me to indicate the context user.
+* `url`: Required.
+The url of the post.
+* `urlText`: Required.
+The text displayed in the url.
+* `text`: Optional.
+Optional text to be displayed along with the link.

 ### postComment()